LarsEjaas/lars-ejaas-portfolio-v2/README.md

 That's it!

-The project is intentionally simple, with no JavaScript frameworks, no CSS frameworks, and limited use of TypeScript/JavaScript.
+The project is intentionally simple, with no JavaScript frameworks, no CSS frameworks, and limited use of JavaScript in the browser.

 <p align="right"><a href="#top">back to top⬆️</a></p>